Life, and recovery, are multi-leveled dynamics. There

 within them.

-In early recovery I learned to catch myself every time I heard myself
+In early recovery I learned to catch myself every time I heard

-was laying on myself and the innocent child within me.
+I was laying on myself and the innocent child within me.

 It was not stupid, or wrong, that I fell into the judging-resisting-shaming

 running around the hamster cage cycle of the disease dynamic.
-It
+It was

-the process of learning/teaching, remembering/reminding.
+of learning/teaching, remembering/reminding.

 I was afraid.
-Fear is part of this human adventure we are experiencing.
+Fear is part of this human adventure we are

-It is through changing our relationship with our own fear that we transform
+experiencing.
+It is through changing our relationship with our own

-being human from an ordeal to an adventure.
+fear that we transform being human from an ordeal to an adventure.

 Fear is Primal

-Fear is an innate, genetically ingrained, emotional impulse in human beings.
+Fear is an innate, genetically ingrained, emotional impulse in human

-I get really angry when I hear some old timer in an AA meeting say,
+I get really angry when I hear some old timer in an AA meeting

-to walk through our fears.
+courage to walk through our fears.

 It is important to accept fear as part of our reality.
-It is important
+It

-our damaged ego, is programmed to react to life out of fear of what caused
+of codependence, our damaged ego, is programmed to react to life out of

-us pain in our childhood.
-Our ego is fighting for survival based
+fear of what caused us pain in our childhood.
+Our ego is fighting

-It is important to learn new tools to counteract the powerful programming
+It is important to learn new tools to counteract the powerful

-to change our relationship with our own fear by changing our perspective
+important to change our relationship with our own fear by changing our perspective

 of our fear.

 Denying our fear is dysfunctional.
-Relating to our fear as if
+Relating to our fear

-it only comes from one place - is only about one thing - is dishonest.
+as if it only comes from one place - is only about one thing - is dishonest.

 There are multiple levels to our fears.
-A few of those levels may
+A few of those levels may be

-- based on assumptions, mind reading, and fortune telling, our fantasies/nightmares
+on assumptions, mind reading, and fortune telling, our fantasies/nightmares

 that we project onto others and life.
 Some of the levels are reactions